The-Stem-Academy/Self-Balancing-Robot/README.md

 <img src="IMG_2.png?raw=true" width="50%" alt="IMG2">

 Attach your logic board to the second layer plate (4) using M3 bolts (5) or glue.
-Make sure the MPU‑6050 is level.
+Make sure the MPU‑6050 is level and the same orientation.
 If using screws, add standoffs (I 3D‑printed mine).

 ---